Ueshiba Morihei O-Sensei

 (Head INSTRUCTOR)

-Terry Apa has been training as a student of the Aikido Schools of Ueshiba (ASU) for 15 years, gaining the title of 弐 段 NIDAN – Second DAN.
+Terry Apa has been studying the art of Aikido through the Aikido Schools of Ueshiba (ASU) for 15 years, gaining the rank of Sandan – 3rd DAN.
 He lives in Billings, Montana with his wife Heidi.
-He has four wonderful children and a grandchild.

-With a background in the military, Terry understands the importance of combining knowledge and discernment with force, trying everything to deescalate a situation before taking offensive action.
+As a US Army combat veteran, Terry understands the importance of combining knowledge and discernment with force, trying everything to deescalate a situation before taking offensive action.
 His upbeat personality and nonstop work ethic makes for invigorating and educational classes.

 If you have questions about Yellowstone Aikikai, contact Terry at (406)690-4230 or send him an email at apa7064@icloud.com.